 The claims of the policyholders are given privileged treatment in bankruptcy proceedings if they have arisen from a loss event.
 Claims for reimbursement of unused premiums are given preferential treatment, provided that the insurance contract was cancelled before the opening of bankruptcy proceedings.
 Claims for reimbursement of unused premiums that have arisen due to the opening of bankruptcy proceedings and therefore on or after that date do not constitute privileged insurance claims.
 These are treated as fourth-class bankruptcy claims.

-Persons who are not policyholders, but who as beneficiaries or injured third parties have a claim against Gable Insurance AG under an insurance contract are also creditors of the bankrupt insurance company since the opening of bankruptcy proceedings.
+Persons who are not policyholders but have a claim against Gable Insurance AG under an insurance contract as insured persons or beneficiaries are also creditors of the bankrupt insurance company since the opening of bankruptcy proceedings.
 Their claims are given privileged treatment in bankruptcy proceedings as they have arisen from a loss event.
+The same applies to injured third parties if they have a direct right of action against Gable Insurance AG.

 The bankruptcy assets accrued out of the insurance premiums constitute special assets from which privileged insurance claims shall be settled on a priority basis.
 Non-privileged bankruptcy claims will be satisfied only if the privileged insurance claims are fully covered.
 Persons with privileged insurance claims must be treated equally.